rxweb/RxWebCore.Docs/Docs/step-by-step-guide/project-creation.md

 </ul>

 # Install rxwebcore tool
-The first step towards creating an application is to install the <a href="https://www.nuget.org/packages/RxWebCore/">`rxwebcore`</a> tool globally using below command in command prompt.
+The first step towards creating an application is to install the <a class="redirect-link" href="https://www.nuget.org/packages/RxWebCore/">`rxwebcore`</a> tool globally using below command in command prompt.

 ```js
  dotnet tool install --global rxwebcore